-Drug and weapons-related charges laid on two Jasper individuals last year have been dropped, according to the RCMP.
+Drug and weapons-related charges laid on two Jasper individuals last year are not being pursued, according to the RCMP.

 In March of 2024, drug trafficking and weapons-related charges against two Jasper residents were approved by the Alberta Crown Prosecution Service.
 The charges came after a six-month investigation which led to a warrant execution and seizure at a local residence, according to RCMP.